keithburner/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] 0
 ```
+Original
+The Mean Steps is 10766
+The Mediam Steps is 10765

+Imputed
+The Mean Steps is 10766
+The Mediam Steps is 11015

-There is no difference in the Means between the Original and Imputed dataset
+There is no difference in the Means between the Original and Imputed dataset The Mean is a little higher on the Imputed dataset

 ```r
 # Difference between the Original and Imputed Totals of the days